In situ characterization of laser-induced strong field ionization phenomena: Results

+Before delving into intricacies of strong-field ionization processes, it is essential to emphasize the clear qualitative distinctions between the perturbative and strong-field regimes of nonlinear responses of matter to a laser field.

+In the perturbative regime, at relatively low intensities (typically $\leq10^{13}$ W/cm$^2$), the interaction between the laser's electric field and the electrons within an atom or molecule is significantly weaker than the Coulomb interaction between the electrons and the nucleus.
+As a result, the material's polarizability can be expanded as a converging power series in the laser electric field strength \cite{Franken_SHG_PRL_1961, Armstrong_Interactions_Nonlinear_PRL_1962}.
+Many hallmark nonlinear optical phenomena arise in this regime \cite{Boyd_NLO}, such as second- and third-harmonic generation \cite{Franken_SHG_PRL_1961, Terhune_THG_PRL_1962}, parametric down-conversion \cite{Harris_PDC_PRL_1967}, self-phase modulation \cite{Shimizu_SPM_Liquids_PRL_1967, Alfano_SPM_solids_PRL_1970}, and supercontinuum generation \cite{Alfano_supercontinuum_generation_PRL_1970}, among others.

-We now turn our focus to the fundamental processes underlying strong-field ionization phenomena, which play a pivotal role in our measurements.
+In contrast, in the strong-field regime, where the optical field strength becomes comparable to the Coulomb interaction between the electron and nucleus (typically $\geq10^{14}$ W/cm$^2$), the polarizability power series expansion no longer converges.
+This regime is dominated by ionization processes, which play a pivotal role in our measurements.
 Single-electron ionization of neutral atoms or ions represents the most fundamental aspect of strong-field ionization and has been extensively studied for several decades \cite{Keldysh_ionization_JETP1965, Perelomov_PPT_JETP1966, Ammosov_ADK_JETP_1986, Eckle_tunneling_time_delay_Science_2008, Sainadh_Litvinyuk_tunnelling_time_in_H_Nature_2019}.
 Keldysh's seminal contribution \cite{Keldysh_ionization_JETP1965} laid the foundation for our understanding of strong-field ionization in the so-called 'transparency region', where the ionization potential, $I_p$, exceeds the energy of the incident laser field, $\hbar \omega_L$.